tribblix/tribblix-build/README.md

 ==============

 These are the scripts to build a Tribblix image.
-It's assumed that you've created all the SVR4 packages already.
+It's assumed that you've created all the SVR4 packages already, see ips2svr4 below.

 The first step is to create a distribution area.
 It's named /export/tribblix by default, and ought to contain a 'dist' directory